SysKitTeam/docs-monitor/product-updates/syskit-8-release-note.md

 Release date: Sept 15, 2016

-## SysKit’s Features
+## Syskit’s Features

 ### PowerShell Reports

 * The reports within the Inventory Reports category now include a **new report subcategory** and **endless possibilities for creating new reports**.
-* PowerShell Reports within SysKit are designed to make it as easy as possible for you to take control of and simplify the management of your Windows environments whether you are writing scripts or administering software.
+* PowerShell Reports within Syskit are designed to make it as easy as possible for you to take control of and simplify the management of your Windows environments whether you are writing scripts or administering software.
 * The **built-in PowerShell wizard** brings syntax highlighting and colors to the editor and displays the results of the commands and scripts you have run.
 One of the key parts of the wizard is PowerShell script error handling, which is the same as in Windows PowerShell.
 * Our built-in PowerShell wizard supports **importing** Windows PowerShell scripts with a **.ps1 extension**.
 * Created PowerShell scripts can be tied to a **specific server role** and can be **scheduled to run** for specific Computer Groups.